 Pierce through my head!

-In the second God Of War, right after the last Spartan dies in Kratos' arms, the broken warrior stands up and challenges Zeus, screaming to the heavens to come down and face him directly if he's so strong.
+- God of War II: Right after the last Spartan dies in Kratos' arms, the broken warrior stands up and challenges Zeus, screaming to the heavens to come down and face him directly if he's so strong.
 Zeus' answer?
 The Kraken emerges out the water and attacks Kratos.
 Kratos is actually so angry he ignores the Kraken entirely at first, still ranting and raving at Zeus, until it grabs him.

-Dragon Ball Abridged has Freeza mocking Goku's declaration that he's evil, declaring that if he's really that evil, God should strike him down.
-A lightning bolt strikes Freeza... who promptly laughs and tells God to put some oomph into his next try.
+- Dragon Ball Z Abridged has Freeza mocking Goku's declaration that he's evil, saying that if he's really that evil, God should strike him down.
+Before he's even finished speaking a lightning bolt strikes Freeza... who promptly laughs and tells God to try harder next time.